 Legend - green is a strength, yellow is a weak area, red is an ignored area, based on my opinion after a couple hours of research and two decades in the industry.

-If a mature industry can support three or four major players, ther are some interesting predictions:
+If a mature industry can support three or four major players, there are some interesting possibilities

 Twitter is a natural acquisition target for a couple of the stronger players.

 Twitter will not be one of the Big Three (or Four).

 Yahoo is a weak player, despite its industry longevity.